 We recommend that any correspondence you have with your the school district be sent “Certified Mail—Return Receipt Requested.”
 Keep copies of your letter of intent and withdrawal letter as well as any other paperwork or correspondence, and any green postal receipts, for your personal records.
-Another terrific option is to find the district superintendants’s email address and email your correspondance.
+Another terrific option is to find the district superintendent’s email address and email your correspondence.
 We suggest you CC or BCC: email@example.com in order that we may be a back up source for your records.

 Withdrawing Your Child from Public School